hyungyukang/MPASA_mesh_generation/README.md

   - `base_mesh.nc` (outFileName in `config_mesh.xml`): A generated mesh
   - `graph.info`: Graph partition file of the mesh
   - `fig_base_mesh_latlon.png`
-    - A visualization of the mesh configuration in lat-lon grid
+    - This is a quick visualization of the mesh configuration in the latitude-longitude grid.
-    - Users can check their mesh configuration with this figure while running the mesh creation program.
+    - Users can check the mesh configuration using this figure while running the mesh generation program.
-  - If python complains about ‘cartopy’,
+  - If Python complains about ‘cartopy’,
     - Untar `cartopy.tar`
     ```
     tar xf cartopy.tar